-Supplemental Materials
+Course Materials

-Supplemental readings will be drawn from a variety of geographers and scholars in cognate fields, and will be made available through links on the course's FIU Canvas page.
+There is no required textbook for this course.
+Readings will be drawn from a variety of geographers and scholars in cognate fields, and will be made available through links on the course's FIU Canvas page.
 There will also be links to news articles, online data, and video materials provided in each module.